-If you are running v8.5 or above of the Definition Center and your server is configured to use LDAP, the configuration settings are stored in the irise.properties file.
+The configuration settings are stored in the irise.properties file.
 Backup the x:\iRise\DefCenter\Tomcat\conf\irise.properties.
 If you are running an older version of the Definition Center, contact iRise Customer Support for information on how to backup the settings.

 4. Install & Configure Definition Center on Target Server

 - Prepare your target machine by installing the same version of the Definition Center software.
 The download site is located at https://irise.box.com/v/DefinitionCenter.